ZarothYe/dirtsand/README.md

 -------------------

 You will need a working Postgres server which DIRTSAND can use to store its data.
 Although you don't need superuser access to the postgres server, you will need to have a database which you can add schemas, tables, etc into.

-Setting up postgres functionality without a superuser account is currently beyond the scope of this document...
+Setting up postgres functionality without a superuser account is currently beyond the scope of this document....
 If you need to do this, keep in mind that you may also have to edit the database initialization scripts to work against an existing user and/or database.

 For the default installation, the provided scripts will create a dirtsand database and set its ownership to a 'dirtsand' database user, which can directly map the system dirtsand user created in step 1 of the "Building the code" instructions above.
 For better security, it is recommended to use a password (as shown in the steps below), which can be configured in the server settings as described in the "configure dirtsand" step.